datastructures-js/datastructures-js/README.md

 ```
 to run test coverage only
 ```
-grunt test-coverage
+grunt coverage
 ```

 when everything is OK, push the changes to the same branch
 ```
 git push origin fix-branch
 ```
-and create a pull request.
+and create a pull request from **development** branch.

 Changes are reviewed and merged if all is ok.